Legally reviewed by:

 Documents

 To prove certain aspects of your injury, such as doctor’s visits and medical procedures, your attorney will have to gather documentation.
-Requesting or issuing a subpoena for medical records and other documents can cost hundreds of dollars.
+Obtaining medical records and other documents can cost hundreds of dollars, whether through requests or issuing subpoenas.

 Your attorney may also bring expert witnesses to testify if the case goes to court.
-They’re brought in to give their opinion on the issue at hand, and the court often relies on their opinion to cast judgement.
+They’re brought in to give their opinion on the issue at hand, and the court often relies on their opinion to cast judgment.
 While expert witnesses might help you win the case, they may charge a few hundred dollars per hour for deposition appearances and providing trial testimony.
+Hiring a contingency fee lawyer can be advantageous as you do not have to pay upfront costs and only pay if the lawyer wins your case.

 There are many advantages to contingency fees.
 Aside from offering low-income individuals a chance at legal services, attorneys typically won’t charge you if you lose the case.
 This does vary by attorney and by case.
-Consider that an attorney will be incentivized to work harder on a case where they will only be paid if the outcome is favorable.
+Consider that a contingency fee lawyer will be incentivized to work harder on a case where they will only be paid if the outcome is favorable.

 What Happens If I Switch Attorneys During the Case?